David Fincher's unrealized projects: The Automatic Detective

 Fincher acquired the rights to the A. Lee Martinez novel in July 2008, planning to make the film with Blur Studio.

+The Devil in the White City

+On December 8, 2008, screenwriter Eric Roth reported that Fincher expressed interest in directing his screenplay adaptation of Erik Larson's The Devil in the White City, set in the World Columbian Exposition in 1893.

 Chef

-Fincher discussed in December 2008 a project he was looking to do set within the culinary arts world that would star Keanu Reeves.
+Fincher discussed on December 19, 2008 a project he was looking to do set within the culinary arts world that would star Keanu Reeves.
 In 2010, the project was considered "dead".
 The film would eventually be released in 2015 as Burnt, directed by John Wells and starring Bradley Cooper.

+Columbine

+Following the 2009 publication of Dave Cullen's book Columbine, which was eventually adapted into a play in 2014, Fincher considered making it into a film, however, the idea was dropped due to its sensitive nature.

 2010s

+Lone Wolf and Cub film trilogy

+In the 2010s, Fincher, Tim Miller and Andrew Kevin Walker were developing a big-budget film based on the Japanese manga series Lone Wolf and Cub, which they pitched as a film trilogy to Universal Pictures.
+According to Miller, Fincher planned to shoot it photo realistically, using CGI, in order to recreate medieval Japan, but Universal failed to clear the rights to the story, so Fincher moved onto other projects.
+Justin Lin later became attached as director, and in 2017, the project was revived by Paramount Pictures.

+Nerdland

+Fincher was the first involved to direct Andrew Kevin Walker's comedy script Nerdland, which they had initially planned to do as a live action film, financed independently.
+Several actors came in to do read-throughs of the script including Zach Galifianakis, and Bob Odenkirk and John Ennis.
+Fincher would move on to other projects and Walker's script was eventually made into the 2016 animated film.

+Pawn Sacrifice

+In March 2010, Fincher was reported to be directing Pawn Sacrifice.
+However, Fincher later claimed that he did not officially sign on, although he did have meetings with the filmmakers.

 20,000 Leagues Under the Sea

-It was announced by Fincher in 2010 that he was to direct a remake of the 1954 Disney film, with Scott Z. Burns writing the screenplay.
+It was announced by Fincher in July 2010 that he was to direct a remake of the 1954 Disney film, with Scott Z. Burns writing the screenplay.
 Filming was initially planned to begin in late 2012, with Brad Pitt eyed to star.
 Pitt would decline the role, however.
 The production received a $20 million incentive to film in Australia, but Fincher would exit the project in July 2013, citing casting disagreements with Disney, as he wanted to cast Channing Tatum for the lead role, but Disney wanted Chris Hemsworth.